hn374/Developer-Notes/React/RoadToRedux.md

 Keeping the payload in the action to a minimum is a best practice in Redux.
 If you need to add anything, add it in the reducer.

 Action creators encapsulate the action with its action type and optional payload in a reusable function.
 They give you the flexibility to pass in any payload.

+## Advanced Reducers

+Before you dispatch your first action, the Redux store will initialize by running through all reducers once.

+Your initial state for the createStore() function should be an object that represents the state object.

+Nested data structures are fine in Redux, but you want to avoid deeply nested data structures.

+Redux gives you a helper to combine multiple reducers into one root reducer: `combineReducers()`.
+This function takes an object as an argument that has a state as property name and a reducer as a value.

+The root reducer can be used to initialize the Redux store instead of a single reducer.

+Scaling reducers horizontally can be done in the following ways: A reducer can care about the different action types and a reducer can be split up into multiple reducers yet be combined as one root reducer for the store initialization.

+You can use nested reducers to introduce vertically clear levels of substate.

+## Redux In React